 At Open Sky, we are committed to maintaining the highest risk management standards in all aspects of our operations.
 During the winter, Open Sky implements specific winter wilderness risk management practices and protocols that encompass all aspects of programming, including course area management, gear, staffing, staff training, student education, nutrition, and activities.

-The climate in Southeast Utah is hospitable, precipitation is infrequent, and sunshine is plentiful, providing an ideal environment to engage in deep therapeutic work.
+The climate is hospitable, precipitation is infrequent, and sunshine is plentiful, providing an ideal environment to engage in deep therapeutic work.
 Winter in the desert typically features clear skies and mild temperatures, with the average high ranging from 41 to 61° F and average low temperatures from 20 to 32 °F. The average snowfall accumulation is between 0.5 to 4.5 inches.

 At Open Sky, each team’s base camp is furnished with a large tipi and a custom yurt-like tent structure containing a high efficiency wood-burning stove, which provides shelter and warmth during winter.
 These structures also provide areas to gather, prepare food, eat meals, and dry gear.
 Firewood is stocked throughout our operating area for easy access.

 Open Sky staff consistently evaluate the program’s infrastructure needs and make any necessary investments to ensure we provide a safe, quality experience for students.
 As we transition into the winter season, our field and operations team are hard at work expanding and fortifying wall tent pads, rebuilding fire pits, weather proofing trail systems, and optimizing sites to improve visibility for supervision.

 To ensure student success in the field during winter, Open Sky makes sure students have what they need to thrive.
 Every Open Sky student is outfitted with exceptional gear designed specifically for winter conditions.
 This gear includes: